I Ranked All 13 El Yucateco Hot Sauces, and the Best Is Brand New

 Best on: Beef, barbecued meats

-I don't like coffee, but this El Yucateco Coffee Habanero hot sauce won me over.
-The coffee really comes through at the end and lends a warm undertone — with no bitterness — to this mild hot sauce.
+I don't like coffee, but this unique coffee habanero hot sauce won me over.
+The coffee comes through at the end and lends a warm undertone to this mild hot sauce.
 Smoky chipotle rounds out the rich coffee notes perfectly.
-For fans of unique hot sauces, this one's a winner.

 El Yucateco Caribbean Habanero Hot Sauce